 Use just as you would all-purpose flour, with similar results.
 No one will notice it's gluten-free flour if you add a bit more fat to your recipes.

-- 2 cups superfine white rice flour (or more brown superfine rice flour)**
+- 2 cups superfine white rice flour (not "sweet" rice flour) (or more brown superfine rice flour)**

 - 1 cup superfine brown rice flour (or more white superfine rice flour)**

 - 1 1/8 cups potato starch (not potato flour)

 - 3/8 cup tapioca flour (or cornstarch***)

 - 2 1/2 teaspoons xanthan gum* (or 1 Tablespoon if using cornstarch) (or guar gum - for corn-free)

 - Add all ingredients to a large bowl; whisk thoroughly.